campusbeats/campusbeats.github.io/index.md

 - Select all / delete all for search options
 - Some sort of tutorial would be helpful

+# Special Thanks
+In developing this app, we made use of Phillip Johnson's [Bowfolios](https://bowfolios.github.io/) and Chad Morita's [Meteor-Example-Full-Calendar](http://www.chadmorita.com/meteor-example-fullcalendar/).

 # Contact us:
 Developers of CampusBeats: Blaine Wataru, Innika Pang, and Lancen Daclison.